rajadilipkolli/ai-playground/README.md

 | [rag springai openai llm](./rag-springai-openai-llm)                      | RAG Implementation using springai, PGVector store, Tika document reader and openai LLM               |

 ### Credits
-- Thanks for langchain4j for providing an openAI compatable API for learning and demo purposes.
+Thanks to langchain4j for providing an openAI compatible API for learning and demo purposes.